 Safe and secure storage

 Unlike the traditional storage options, the cloud-based CCTV storage is less prone to be damaged because of the simple fact that these are not physically present on the premises.
 They don’t face the risk of being stolen or vandalized in case of an emergency.
 Moreover, cloud storage also creates backups from time to time to ensure the availability of the footage even in an extraordinary situation.
-Cloud data centres are also professionally backed up by guards and systems keeping a constant vigil.
+Cloud data centers are also professionally backed up by guards and systems keeping a constant vigil.
 There is no risk of data being hacked in transmission from camera to the cloud servers as video transfers are completely encrypted so that no unknown can view it.

 Flexible storage capacity

 The total length of footage that can be stored in an on-site storage unit is limited by the hard drives installed.
 And because of the storage constraints, some data has to be deleted to store new data.
 Cloud storage provides the option of changing the storage retention with just one click from the system.
 It also solves the problems by providing flexible storage plans according to one’s need and can be switched or upgraded if anything changes.
-This also helps to scale easily as plans can be easily upgraded for more storage and new cameras are pretty to configure to cloud storage with just one click.
+This also helps to scale easily as plans can be easily upgraded for more storage and new cameras are pretty easy to configure to cloud storage with just one click.

-With less equipment needed to set up cloud storage for CCTV cameras and a further reduction in maintenance cost makes cloud-based alternative a lot cheaper option saving the owner’s hard-earned money.
-When compared to its counterpart, there are substantial savings in the initial investments and ongoing running cost.
+With less equipment needed to set up CCTV cloud storage for IP cameras and a further reduction in maintenance cost makes cloud-based alternative a lot cheaper option saving the owner’s hard-earned money.
+When compared to its counterpart, there are substantial savings in the initial investments and ongoing running costs.
 This is because there is no need for on-site expensive servers, storage devices, and excessive wires & cables.
 Moreover, the cost of expensive IT technicians in the maintenance of the system is also saved as all the updates and health checks are done via the cloud.
 Cloud storage providers just charge a monthly subscription fee for all the services starting from providing storage to updates and health checks.
-The cloud data centre is shared with others as well and this makes economies of scale possible impacting on the overall costs.
+The cloud data center is shared with others as well and this makes economies of scale possible impacting the overall costs.